realworldocaml/book/en/variables-and-functions.md

-We can also combine the different styles of function declaration together, as in the following example where we declare a two argument (curried) function with a pattern-match on the second argument.
+We can also combine the different styles of function declaration together, as in the following example where we declare a two argument (curried) function with a pattern match on the second argument.

 ```ocaml
 # let some_or_default default = function